The Process of Documenting

 You can view the photographs of this project here:

-Around this time my father was diagnosed with ALS, although I had realized that he likely had been battling symptoms for several decades before his official diagnosis.
-In 2020 his symptoms were so bad either my wife or I had to stay home 24/7 to care for him.
-Due to this and the pandemic and the shutdowns, I began the brunt of my rigorous research for this project.
+Around this same time, my father was diagnosed with ALS, though I had long suspected he had been living with symptoms for years before his official diagnosis.
+By 2020, his condition required that either my wife or I remain home full-time to care for him.
+Between this and the pandemic shutdowns, I used that period to dive deeply into the research that would form the foundation of this project.

 (Left) Pouring one of my first plates.
 January 2020 (only several months before the shutdowns)